b-koppenhaver/Meal_Planning_Prototype-Bolt/README.md

     Regularly schedule meals that yield leftovers
-    Minimize the number of stores that ingredients come from Allow the ability to add meals which automatically updates the shopping list with the associated ingredients
+    Minimize the number of stores that ingredients come from Allow the ability to add meals which automatically updates the shopping list with the associated ingredients Include at least 1 meal per week using all non-perishable ingredients to accommodate unexpected schedule changes